-Whether you’re a hobbyist athlete or going professional, everyone involved in sports and fitness needs a Bay Area sports medicine doctor.
+Whether you’re a hobbyist athlete or going professional, everyone involved in sports and fitness needs a San Francisco sports medicine doctor.
 They have the experience and skills to make sure you can get back on your feet after any accident, including ACL tears and other knee injuries.
 A complex joint, the knee requires special, precise care to heal properly.

-At The Institute for Arthroscopy & Sports Medicine in San Francisco, California, Dr. Jeffrey Halbrecht and his experienced team evaluate ACL injuries and let you know if you need a conservative or surgical treatment to restore strength and mobility to your knee joint.
+At The Institute for Arthroscopy & Sports Medicine in San Francisco, California, Dr. Jeffrey Halbrecht and his experienced team of ACL surgeons in San Francisco evaluate ACL injuries and let you know if you need a conservative or surgical treatment to restore strength and mobility to your knee joint.

 Your knee is the largest joint in your body, even bigger than your hip.
 While the human knee is incredibly sturdy, high-intensity sports like soccer, basketball, and football can quickly lead to injuries.